Click here to edit using the old editor

 Year two

-At Level 5, the emphasis is on building your confidence.
+In your second year, the emphasis is on building your confidence.
 Problems become more broadly defined and can involve various factors and constraints.
-In performing your analysis, and developing your designs, you will draw on your new knowledge from across levels 4 and 5.
+In performing your analysis, and developing your designs, you will draw on your new knowledge from across your first and second years of study.

 • Applied Materials and Manufacturing